European Price Indication Directive

 MSRP or competitor prices

-You may compare the price you’re offering to other external prices, such as MSRP or a competitor’s price, without being subject to the Pricing Indication Directive.
+You may compare the price you’re offering to other external prices, such as MSRP or a competitor’s price, without being subject to the PID.
 However, comparisons to external prices are subject to Directive 2005/29/EC, the Unfair Commercial Practices Directive (UCPD).
 The UCPD prohibits misleading customers about the price, the way the price is calculated, or the existence of a specific price advantage.

 In addition, if you use the Compare-at price feature to indicate an external price instead of a price reduction, then you should make that comparison clear to customers to avoid confusion.